Adam-1776/Adam-1776/README.md

-- 👋 Hi, I’m Adam, a software engineer prone to getting obsessd with details.
-- I'm always looking to collaborate.
+I'm always looking to collaborate.
 Check out my website at https://adamwrizk.com, or shoot me an email.

 <!---
 Adam-1776/Adam-1776 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.